School of Medicine

 • Business administration, Leavey School of Business, Santa Clara University, US (2000-2001)

-Assistant Professor of Otolaryngology/Head & Neck Surgery (Sleep Surgery) and, by courtesy, of Surgery (Plastic and Reconstructive Surgery) at the Stanford University Medical Center
+Assistant Professor of Otolaryngology - Head & Neck Surgery (OHNS) and, by courtesy, of Surgery (Plastic and Reconstructive Surgery) at the Stanford University Medical Center

-Bio Dr. Liu is as an Assistant Professor of Otolaryngology, and of Plastic and Reconstructive Surgery by courtesy, at Stanford University School of Medicine.
-He is co-director of the Stanford Sleep Surgery Fellowship, and preceptor to the Stanford Oculoplastic Surgery Fellowship.
-He is a Stanford Biodesign Faculty Fellow Alum.
+Bio Dr. Liu is as an Assistant Professor of Otolaryngology, and by courtesy, of Plastic and Reconstructive Surgery at Stanford University School of Medicine.
+He is director of the Stanford Sleep Surgery Fellowship, and preceptor to the Stanford Oculoplastic Surgery Fellowship.
+He is a Stanford Biodesign Faculty Fellow Alumnus.

-Dr. Liu received medical and dental degrees from the University of California-San Francisco (UCSF).
-He was a former Howard Hughes Medical Institute (HHMI) Research Scholar.
+After graduating from Stanford University with a degree in Biology, Dr. Liu received medical and dental degrees from the University of California-San Francisco (UCSF).
+He was a former Howard Hughes Medical Institute (HHMI) Research Scholar and spent a year at the NIH.
 After oral and maxillofacial surgery residency at UCSF, he completed the Stanford sleep surgery fellowship in 2014 with the Department of Otolaryngology and sleep surgery pioneer Dr. Robert Riley.

 Dr. Liu practices the full scope of sleep apnea surgery including nasal, palate, tongue base, hypoglossal nerve stimulation, genioglossus advancement, and maxillomandibular advancement (MMA).
 He introduced adult maxillary expansion (DOME) for OSA with Professor Christian Guilleminault in 2015, and has continued to update the comprehensive sleep surgery protocol at Stanford.

-He is also routinely referred patients who need complex facial trauma and orthognathic surgery.
+He is also routinely referred patients who need complex facial trauma reconstruction and orthognathic surgery.

 Deane P. and Louise Mitchell Professor in the School of Medicine and Professor, by courtesy, of Materials Science and Engineering